Skip to content

 Do I need the browser extension?

-If you want to create directly from a VLE lecture video, yes.
+If you want to create directly from a Panopto lecture video in your VLE, yes.
 If not, you can still create from uploaded files or pasted text inside Synlecto.

 Is it just AI summaries?

 No. The guide is the starting point.
-Synlecto also gives flashcards, short missions, and later review prompts so students recall the material.
+Synlecto also gives flashcards, short missions, later review prompts, and MyMap connections across saved guides so students practise and revisit the material.

 What about privacy?